 Click here to submit an appeal.

-Once an appeal is received, a member of the Commission’s Student Support Center will review the appeal.
+Once an appeal is received, a member of the Commission will review the appeal.
 The appeal can be approved, denied, or more information may be requested.
 If more information is requested, the applicant will have 21 days to submit the documentation.
 An applicant can ask for additional time to submit requested information but must do so within the 21 day timeframe.
-Failure to submit all documentation or request an extension will result in a denial.
+Failure to submit all documentation or request an extension may result in a denial.